blockmason/link-workshop/activity3/activity3.md

 # Create, deploy, and interact with a basic Smart Contract through a web DApp
 ## Goal
-In this activity, we will program a basic Smart Contract, deploy it to a local network and interact with it using a basic front-end.
+In this activity, we will program a basic Smart Contract, deploy it to a local network and interact with it using a basic front-end web app.

 ## Exercise
 This activity will require you to:
-* Use Solidity to write a basic smart contract to record a loan
+* Use Solidity to write a basic smart contract to record a loan.
+We will use the tool `EthFiddle` to write up and test the code before deploying it locally.
+* Use Truffle - an environment and framework for blockchain development
 * Use web3.js to interact between a local blockchain network and a web front-end
-* Use HTML and JavaScript for the front-end web application
+* Use HTML and JavaScript for the front-end web app, similar to Activity 2.

+## Presenter notes
+* Also discuss Remix IDE as a tool for smart contract development using Solidity

 ### Setup